spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 # Cluster Groups

-Cluster Group is an aggregation of host clusters deployed through Palette Tenant Admin console.
-Palette sandbox clusters can be launched into these host cluster groups.
+A Cluster Group is an aggregation of host clusters deployed through the Palette Tenant Admin console.
+Palette virtual clusters can be launched into host cluster groups.
 The cluster groups are created under two scopes:

 ## System Scope